Home ➜ VBA ➜ VBA Wrap Text (Cell, Range, and Entire Worksheet)

 Next ws

-In the above code, you have “ws” as variable and then For Each Loop loops through all the worksheets from the workbook and applies to wrap text to the entire worksheet using Cells.
+In the above code, you have “ws” as a variable and then For Each Loop loops through all the worksheets from the workbook and applies to wrap text to the entire worksheet using Cells.

 Turn OFF WrapText